rh-john/ocp-eip-monitoring/README.md

 1. **Cluster Monitoring Stack** - Monitors OpenShift platform components (nodes, operators, etc.)
 2. **User Workload Monitoring Stack** - Monitors user applications and custom metrics

 By default, only the cluster monitoring stack is enabled.
-User applications like this EIP monitor need the **User Workload Monitoring** stack to be enabled to:
+User applications like this EgressIP monitor need the **User Workload Monitoring** stack to be enabled to:
 - Scrape custom metrics via `ServiceMonitor`
 - Process custom alerts via `PrometheusRule`
 - Store and query custom metrics in user workload Prometheus